vakila/ai-town/README.md

 See package.json for details, but dev:backend runs `npx convex dev`

-*Note: The simulation will pause after 5 minutes if the window is idle.
+**Note**: The simulation will pause after 5 minutes if the window is idle.
 Loading the page will unpause it.
 If you want to run the world without the browser, you can comment-out the heartbeat check in `convex/engine.ts`